klaspihl/UN-Locode/README.md

 United Nations Code for Trade and Transport Location

 ## Project
 1. Use external source of LOCODE
 2. Code to translate country and name/city and reverse.
 3. Build container
+4. Azure App
+5. Azure Function

 ### 1 Source
 [Codes for Trade](https://unece.org/trade/cefact/UNLOCODE-Download)